ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 dotnet graphql init http://localhost:5000/graphql -n StarWars -p ./StarWars
 ```

 The init command will download the schema as GraphQL SDL and create a config to re-fetch the schema.
 Also, the config contains the client name.
-The client name defines how the client class and interface is named.
+The client name defines how the client class and interface shall be named.

 > Note: You can pass in the token and scheme if your endpoint is authenticated.
 There is also an update command to update the local schema.